marc2332/freya/book/src/learn/state_management/signals.md

 fn app() -> Element {
     let mut count = use_signal(|| 0);
     // The closure passed to `use_signal` will be called only
-    // the first time this component function runs,
+    // the first time this component renders,
     // it will return the initial value for the Signal.
     // This closure is to prevent having to create the initial value
     // every time the component runs again, as it is only needed the first time.